European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 <GMAIMA_Plugins />

-## Optional: EUID Prebid Mobile SDK Integration
+## Optional: EUID Integration with Prebid Mobile SDK

 :::important
-The EUID Prebid Mobile SDK integration requires version 1.6.0 or later of the EUID SDK for Android, or version 1.7.0 or later of the EUID SDK for iOS.
+The EUID integration with Prebid Mobile SDK requires version 1.6.0 or later of the EUID SDK for Android, or version 1.7.0 or later of the EUID SDK for iOS.
 :::

 <PrebidMobileSDK />